Lee Elder, barrier-breaking golfer, dies at 87

 “Even when the tournament started, I’d get notes, calls, but I was determined not to let it bother me, and it really never did,” he told The Post.
 “It was unfortunate, but I put it out of my mind.
 I was there for one reason, to play golf and do the best I could.”

 Mr. Elder drew a huge crowd when he teed off in the first round of the Masters on April 10, 1975.
-After he birdied the third hole to go 1-under par, he saw his name on a leaderboard.
+After he birdied the third hole to go 1 under par, he saw his name on a leader board.
 It didn’t last.
-He shot 74 the first day and 78 in the second round and did not make the cut for the tournament’s final two rounds.
+He shot a 74 the first day and a 78 in the second round and did not make the cut for the tournament’s final two rounds.

 Mr. Elder qualified to play in five more Masters and had his best finish in 1979, when he tied for 17th.
 In April, the 86-year-old Mr. Elder made an emotional return to Augusta as one of three honorary starters of the 2021 tournament, along with Player and Jack Nicklaus.